 The Lockheed Martin STEM Scholarship program will add up to 200 new recipients this year and is open to individuals studying engineering or computer science that demonstrate financial need and come from underrepresented or underserved communities.

 Competitive applicants will have strong academic backgrounds, a portfolio of extracurricular activities, and a passion for a career in a STEM related field.

 For those looking at career options after graduation, scholarship recipients can opt-in to be contacted by Lockheed Martin recruitment teams regarding possible internship opportunities.
 All interested candidates and scholars must apply through the Lockheed Martin careers site to be considered for an internship.

 Applications are open through March 31.
 Apply now >

 Lockheed Martin Vocational Scholarship

-Technical skills are a vital part of a robust American economy; to help ensure the next generation of skilled workers, Lockheed Martin is proud to sponsor the Lockheed Martin Vocational Scholarship Program, now in its second year of awarding up to $750,000 in scholarships to students pursuing associate degrees or vocational-technical certifications.
+Technical skills are a vital part of a robust American economy; to help ensure the next generation of skilled workers, Lockheed Martin is proud to sponsor the Lockheed Martin Vocational Scholarship Program, now in its fourth year of awarding up to $750,000 in scholarships to students pursuing associate degrees, credit-bearing certificates or industry certifications.

-Up to 150 awards are available, for a maximum of $5,000 each.
+This year’s program will provide up to 150 awards to students like Charles, for a maximum of $5,000 each.
 Scholarships will be awarded to students in a wide variety of eligible fields; see the Lockheed Martin Vocational Scholarship website for detailed fields of study.

 With the Lockheed Martin Vocational Scholarship, the path to a skilled, fulfilling career can be even more affordable than you think!